SOUTH DAKOTA

 How to apply for food stamps in South Dakota?

-Apply in person at any local DSS office1 near you or online through SD BEES (South Dakota Benefits Eligibility and Enrollment System).
+You can apply for SNAP at any local DSS office near you1 or through SD BEES (South Dakota Benefits Eligibility and Enrollment System).

 (877) 999-5612